 Comprehensive Psycho-Educational Assessment

 This type of assessment looks at a child’s level of learning ability compared to other children their age and is best suited for when there are concerns about delayed learning or atypical learning.
 This type of assessment is also ideal when there are concerns about social and emotional development and concentration and attention.
 This assessment also screens for ADHD or ASD and onward referral to MDT may be necessary.
-Adaptive functioning skills can also be assessed this is particularly useful when considering school placements or units or transitioning between schools.
+Adaptive functioning skills can also be assessed, this is particularly useful when considering school placements or units or transitioning between schools.

 The assessment fee covers 2-3 meetings – an intake session, the assessment session and feedback (optional) session.
 Also includes email support during the assessment process and consultation with key stakeholders.
 Remote meetings are possible for some sessions in the case of scheduling difficulties and public health restrictions.
 I welcome joint feedback sessions with young person and parents, for more information please get in touch.

 DARE applications: Current literacy and numeracy attainments statement, where there is already a valid cognitive assessment